-- 27. As group auditors, we are required under ISA (UK) 600 (Audits of group financial statements (including the work of component auditors)) to obtain sufficient appropriate audit evidence on which to base our audit opinion on the group accounts. - 28.
+- 26. As group auditors, we are required under ISA (UK) 600 (Audits of group financial statements (including the work of component auditors)) to obtain sufficient appropriate audit evidence on which to base our audit opinion on the group accounts. - 27.
 The council has a group which comprises component entities including subsidiaries, associates, and joint ventures.
 The audits of the financial information of some of the components are performed by other auditors.
 We plan to place reliance on the work of the component auditors.
-We will obtain sufficient appropriate audit evidence in relation to the consolidation process and the financial information of the components on which to base our group audit opinion. - 29.
-We have reviewed the assessment of North Ayrshire Leisure Limited's (NALL) current classification as an associate based on voting rights and significance to the North Ayrshire Council Group.
-In our opinion NALL should be fully consolidated into the council's group accounts as it meets the definition of a subsidiary.
-We will keep this area under review as our audit progresses. - 30.
+We will obtain sufficient appropriate audit evidence in relation to the consolidation process and the financial information of the components on which to base our group audit opinion. - 28.
 At this stage, it has been assessed that there are no other significant group components, other than the council and Integration Joint Board (IJB).
-All nonsignificant group components will be covered by an analytical review at the group level. - 31.
+All nonsignificant group components will be covered by an analytical review at the group level. - 29.
 We will obtain sufficient appropriate audit evidence in relation to the consolidation process and the financial information of the components on which to base our group audit opinion.